 The denominator stays 77 because the size of each piece has not changed.
 You are only counting how many sevenths there are in total.

-When the denominators are different, first rewrite the fractions so they use the same denominator.
-The least common denominator is often the easiest choice because it keeps the numbers smaller.
+Step 2 — Find a common denominator.
+When the denominators differ, rewrite each fraction so they share a denominator.
+The least common denominator is often easiest because it keeps the numbers smaller.

 For 13+14\frac{1}{3} + \frac{1}{4}, a common denominator is 1212: